Huntington Bancshares: 20th century

 In 1973, Alger Savings Bank merged into an affiliate in Kenton, Ohio.
-In 1976, The Huntington Mortgage Company formed as a subsidiary of Huntington Bancshares with The Pickerington Bank being merged into the bank.
-In 1977, Huntington Bancshares acquired The Bellefontaine National Bank, The Central National Bank of London, and Columbus-based The Franklin National Bank.
+In 1976, The Huntington Mortgage Company formed as a subsidiary of Huntington Bancshares, with The Pickerington Bank merged into the bank.
+In 1977, Huntington Bancshares acquired The Bellefontaine National Bank, The Central National Bank of London, and the Columbus-based Franklin National Bank.
 In 1979, a loan production office opened in Dayton, Ohio.
 In 1975, the company changed its logo to its current "honeycomb" logo.

-In 1980, Farmers & Merchants Bank, Milford Center and The First National Bank of Burton were merged with Huntington Bancshares.
+In 1980, Farmers & Merchants Bank, Milford Center, and The First National Bank of Burton merged with Huntington Bancshares.
 In 1981, the bank acquired Alexandria Bank Company and renamed it The Huntington State Bank, with a loan production office opening in Cincinnati.

 In 1982, the bank merged with the Reeves Banking and Trust Company.
-Huntington acquired the tiny Savings Bank of Chillicothe, Ohio in the early 1980s, which gained some fame in 2011 when 100-year-old June Gregg revealed to Huntington officials that her father had opened a savings account for her as a baby with Savings Bank in 1913 and that she had subsequently kept the account open.
-Huntington officials later confirmed it and gave her account a temporary increase in her interest rate to 5% as a centenarian present for her 98-year loyalty to Huntington and the Chillicothe branch's predecessor, Savings Bank.
+Huntington acquired the tiny Savings Bank of Chillicothe, Ohio, in the early 1980s, which gained some fame in 2011 when 100-year-old June Gregg revealed to Huntington officials that her father had opened a savings account for her as a baby with Savings Bank in 1913 and that she had kept the account open.
+Huntington officials later confirmed it and gave her account a temporary interest rate increase to 5% as a centenarian present for her 98-year loyalty to Huntington and the Chillicothe branch's predecessor, Savings Bank.

 In 1983, the bank acquired Cleveland-based Union Commerce Bank.

-In 1997, the bank acquired First Michigan Bank Corporation of Holland, Michigan.
+In 1997, it acquired First Michigan Bank Corporation of Holland, Michigan.